Abdelrahman-Abdeljawad/DE-ZC-docker-workshop/module-01/sql/README.md

 http://127.0.0.1:8085
 ```

-Alternatively, you can get the link from here:
+Alternatively, you can get the address from here:

 ![pg-port](images/pg-port.png)